fniessink/toisto/docs/software.md

 ### Grammatical number

-When concepts can have both singular and plural forms, such as with most nouns, these are represented in the JSON as mappings with `singular` and `plural` as keys and labels as values.

-The format of the JSON files is as follows:
+Most verbs, nouns, and pronouns can occur in both singular and plural forms.
+These forms are represented in the JSON as mapping with a key for the singular form and a key for the plural form.
+The values can be be strings or list of strings (in case of spelling alternatives) or other grammatical forms.

+#### Nouns

+Nouns are represented as follows:

 ```json
 {